Employee Health: Texas

 Author: Leanne Coffman, The Safety Training Solution LLC

 - Healthcare providers, as well as schools, and other employers are required to report various communicable or exotic diseases.
 See Toxic Chemical Exposures and Infectious Diseases.

 - Certain medical conditions and illnesses may be considered occupationally sourced if contracted by a professional firefighter or emergency medical technician.
 See Occupationally Acquired Diseases.

 - The state workers' compensation covers mental trauma that results from work-related conditions if certain provisions are met.
 See Managing Mental Health Concerns.

-- Texas has not created a statewide ban on smoking, but local restrictions may apply.
+- Texas has not created a statewide ban on smoking, but restrictions apply to certain schools and public places.
 See Smoking at Work.

 - Good Samaritan laws in Texas provide conditional protection for those offering voluntary medical care.
 See Managing Emergency Medical Situations.